Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 Following these results, we made some changes in our design.

 The first thing was to add tips and more feedbacks.
 Tips are given according to the advancement of the user in the interface.
 For example, if the frame is empty, the tip will guide the user to create a new key.
-The user can know the action of a tool when they hovers it.
+The user can know the action of a tool when they hover it.
 Indeed, a text appears below the tool.

 We changed the text "Export" to "Export JSON" and added a description of each format to make sure even a new hobbyist can understand our interface.

-Thanks to the idea of on the participants, we put a icon of pencil next to a layer's name to indicate to users that it can be edited (TODO include layername.jpg here)
+Thanks to the idea of on the participants, we put an icon of pencil next to a layer's name to indicate to users that it can be edited (TODO include layername.jpg here)

 Finally, we implemented the ideas listed above.
 We have now more tools than just Create and Move.
-This allows to have more intercations for a same action and so to have a more flexible interface.
+This allows to have more interactions for a same action and so to have a more flexible interface.
 The user can now change a key's geometry by writing it, instead of using the slider.
 This allows more compatibility for a future version, if we want our interface to be compatible with 3D printers or other tools.

 == New requirements